izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Tutorials/InstallHorde.md

    * This is typically `http://{{ HOST_NAME_OR_IP_ADDRESS }}:13340` with a default installation.
    * Note that the Horde Server defaults to HTTP hosting by default (not HTTPS), so you may need to enter `http://` manually as part of the address.
-2. Open the **Tools** menu at the top of the dashboard, and select **Downloads**.
+2. Open the **Tools** menu at the top of the dashboard and select **Downloads**.
 3. Download and run **Horde Agent (Windows Installer)**.
    * Enter the same server address you used above when prompted, and choose an empty working directory for the remote execution sandbox.
-   * We recommend choosing a drive with at least 100gb of free space for C++ compilation.
+   * We recommend choosing a drive with at least 100GB of free space for C++ compilation.
-4. Leave the `Enroll with Server` option checked at the end of the installation, or locate the Unreal icon in the system notification area, right click on it, and select `Enroll with Server`.
+4. Leave the `Enroll with Server` option checked at the end of the installation, or locate the Unreal icon in the system notification area, right-click on it, and select `Enroll with Server`.
 5. Choose your agent from the list, and select **Enroll**.
-This process will validate that you trust the agent, and will allow it to take on work.
+This process validates that you trust the agent and permits it to take on work.